-I have been hearing and seeing a lot of things around the topic of self-care, finding happiness, or ways to live a happy life.
+We have been hearing and reading a lot of things around the topic of self-care, finding happiness, or ways to live a happy life.
 There are just so many ways you can improve your own, without having to make an effort too much, and it has become as easy as ignoring those people who can’t benefit you or your happiness.

 Why is that?

-Maybe we’re just too afraid to get in touch with that negative energy that surrounds those difficult people that we decide not to be around them anymore.
+Maybe we’re just too afraid to get in touch with the negative energy that comes from those difficult people so we decide not to be around them anymore.

-The thing is, we are so eager to find an easy way towards living a happy life, that we made ourselves believe we can fix our own bubble and ignore those unhelpful things around us.
+The thing is, we are so eager to find an easy way towards living a happy life, that we made ourselves believe we can fix our own bubble and ignore those negative unhelpful things around us.
+Well, are they all unhelpful?

 In positive psychology, there’s this thing called negative bias.
 In simple meaning, a negative bias is the innate tendency of the mind to absorb negative emotions more strongly than those positive things.
 As a result, positive emotions tend to appear more subtle, and negative ones may feel very powerful.

 This is one of the reasons why we can’t just ignore those things.
-Our brains are wired for those negative events.
+Our brains are vulnerable to those negative events.
 And apparently, our brains are more attracted to those too!
-This means that we can’t just take a shortcut to become instantly happy for our own good, and so what are we missing?
+We notice negative things more than we see the positive ones.

 We’re missing the chance to educate